 Fortuna successful in obtaining permanent injunction for San Jose Mine EIA, Mexico

-/EIN News/ -- VANCOUVER, British Columbia, March 14, 2023 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. (NYSE: FSM) (TSX: FVI) is pleased to report that the Mexican Federal Administrative Court (the “Court”) has granted a permanent injunction to Compañía Minera Cuzcatlan (“Minera Cuzcatlan”), Fortuna’s Mexican subsidiary, which allows the San Jose Mine to continue to operate under the terms of the 12-year environmental impact authorization (“EIA”).
+VANCOUVER, British Columbia, March 14, 2023 (GLOBE NEWSWIRE) -- Fortuna Silver Mines Inc. FSM FVI is pleased to report that the Mexican Federal Administrative Court (the "Court") has granted a permanent injunction to Compañía Minera Cuzcatlan ("Minera Cuzcatlan"), Fortuna's Mexican subsidiary, which allows the San Jose Mine to continue to operate under the terms of the 12-year environmental impact authorization ("EIA").

 Jorge A. Ganoza, President, CEO and Director of Fortuna, commented, "Once again, the Court has agreed with our legal arguments and has granted us protection against this troubling and repeated attempt by SEMARNAT to affect an EIA they themselves granted to the Company only 13 months ago."
 Mr. Ganoza added, "We are extremely encouraged by the Court's decision, which is consistent with our view that the 12-year EIA is in material compliance with all applicable laws.
 The injunction allows the San Jose Mine to continue to operate under the terms of the 12-year EIA until this matter is finally resolved."